Cloud runners for Automated tests

 2. Select the Devops tab.

-3. Open the Test Runners section and add a new cloud runner.
+3. Open the Test Runners section and add a new Cloud runner.
+Click the + button or the down arrow beside it.

 Enter the details for the cloud runner.